SAM-236/BIM-Management-PowerShell/README.md

 # BIM-Management-PowerShell
-Powershell script sand tools to help improve and fix BIM tools for users and Admins
+Powershell scripts and tools to help improve and fix BIM tools for users and Admins Link with PDQ or Task Scheduler to allow for automated disk space managment